On order of vanishing of characteristic elements: Elliptic curves over local fields

 \section{Elliptic curves over local fields}

 In this section, we record certain results on elliptic curves over a $p$-adic local field.
 As a start, we introduce a notation which will be adhered for the remainder of the paper without further mention.
 If $K$ is a field and $W$ is a $\Gal(\bar{K}/K)$-module, write $W(K) = W^{\Gal(\bar{K}/K)}$.
 In the event that $K$ is a local field of characteristic zero, we let $K^\cyc$ denote the cyclotomic $\Zp$-extension of $K$, and write $\Ga= \Gal(K^\cyc/K)\cong\Zp$.
-We shall identify $\Zp\ps{\Ga}$ with $\Zp\ps{T}$.
+We shall always identify $\Zp\ps{\Ga}$ with $\Zp\ps{T}$ under a fixed choice of topological generator of $\Ga$.

 We consider the good ordinary reduction case first.